 Opportunities For Women

-The challenges of an aging and changing workforce provide an opportunity for the number of women working in traditionally male-dominated industries to increase.
-In the face of continued high unemployment rates and positions left open by retiring workers, employers in manufacturing, utilities, and higher ed staff, are looking for new strategies to manage talent shortages.
+This is evident because challenges relating to an ageing and changing Manus offer a chance for women to get employed in the areas of work that have for long been reserved for men.
+Given the fact that employment rates remain high and positions vacated by retiring employees are still available, companies, especially in manufacturing, utilities, and higher ed staff are beginning to seek for ways and means to fill up vacancy gaps.
 Many organizations are seeing benefits from efforts to retain and recruit skilled women.
 A growing body of research shows that more gender-diverse companies often financially outperform competitors.
 Gender-diverse companies tend to raise more average revenue and perform better in average relative returns.
 These companies also have high employee satisfaction and retention rates, reducing the costs involved in recruiting and training new employees.

 A majority of surveyed manufacturing executives stated that on-the-job training and in-house learning are the preferred learning methods for developing employee skills.
 Long-term employees have acquired valuable knowledge and skills, and can act as experienced mentors and trainers for other employees.
 Efforts to fill skilled job openings in manufacturing, utilities, and higher ed staff can also help close the wage gap between women and men, as employers recognize the opportunity to offer higher wages to both keep and attract talent.